tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c2.rst

        void do_listen() { write("...."); }

 How would we know?
-You can use `dbxfuncs <../command/dbxfuncs.html>`_ to list the functions in OUTDOOR_ROOM, like this:
+You can use :doc:`dbxfuncs <../command/dbxfuncs>` to list the functions in OUTDOOR_ROOM, like this:

    |  ^pinto/room/> dbxfuncs /std/outdoor_room do_